-Verification Verification Responsible Verification of Completion Mitigation Measures Method Timing for Verification Date Initial According to the California Manual on Uniform Traffic Control Devices (MUTCD), Caltrans 2014, the projected traffic volumes at full project build-out would meet Signal Warrant 3 - Peak Hour Warrant for the AM and PM peak hours.
-With the implementation of a traffic signal the weekday AM peak hour level of service would improve from LOS F to LOS C, and the PM peak hour level of service would improve from LOS F to LOS D, which would result in a less-than-significant impact after mitigation.
+Verification of Completion Initial Verification Date Responsible Verification Local public transit providers Verification Timing Prior to approval of each set of subdivision improvement plans Verification Method Confirm stops/turn-outs on improvement drawings Mitigation Measures With the implementation of a traffic signal the weekday PM peak hour level of service would improve from LOS F to LOS A, which would result in a less-than-significant impact.
 The applicant shall design, fund, and install a traffic signal when signal warrants are met.
 The City shall be responsible for monitoring traffic conditions at the intersection and notifying the applicant, in writing, when traffic signal installation is required.
 Following such notification from the City that the traffic signal is required, the signal shall be included on any subsequent subdivision improvement plans for the project, and no new building permits for traffic-generating uses shall be issued on Lot 472 until the signal has been installed or progress toward installation is substantially underway.
-To the extent that the applicant qualifies for reimbursement for a portion of the costs associated with this improvement pursuant to provisions of the Chico Municipal Code, the applicant may pursue a Memorandum of Reimbursable Street Facility Costs with the City. prior to approving building permits for Lot 472 A 4.4 MM TRANSPORTATION-2: Install a Traffic Signal at Skyway / Forest Avenue (Intersection 17) The PM peak hour traffic volumes at this intersection were analyzed to determine if a traffic signal would be warranted.
-According to the California Manual on Uniform Traffic Control Devices (MUTCD), Caltrans 2014, the projected traffic volumes meet Signal Warrant 3 - Peak Hour Warrant for the PM peak hour.
-Traffic monitoring; Submission of notification Ongoing following construction near Intersection 17 (Skyway at Forest Avenue); prior to approving building permits for Lot 472 City of Chico
+To the extent that the applicant qualifies for reimbursement for the costs associated with this improvement pursuant to provisions of the Chico Municipal Code, the applicant may pursue a Memorandum of Reimbursable Street Facility Costs with the City.
+Prior to City approval of each set of detailed subdivision improvement plans, the applicant shall coordinate with local public transit providers to determine a suitable transit service concept for the project site that does not substantially alter existing public transit operations and is consistent with relevant service standards and new service warrants.
+Potential transit service modifications include a new route or route extension along Bruce Road between E 20th Street and Skyway (consistent with the BCAG Transit and Non-Motorized Plan) and the installation of bus stops internal to the project site.
+Bus stops should be installed at locations within close proximity to key pedestrian routes (e.g. the Bruce Road /